 Students are placed in these classes based on APTITUDE, not age/grade level.

 Then we have specialised classes where students explore new skills like Spanish, robotics, coding, and art.
-Finally we have unit studies in Humanities and Sciences, and a day at our Encounter Lab for students to explore, experiment, and test what they are learning in a practical way.
+Finally we have unit studies in Humanities and Sciences, and our Friday explorations for students to engage, experiment, and test what they are learning in a practical way.

 All of this sits on a foundation of a caring community where a child feels safe to learn, grow, and have fun.

 Our Educational Philosophy

 Strong character is an essential facet of a meaningful life.
 And education is not just for future financial success, it is to make the world a better place.